jcolicchio/node_clientserver/README.md

 * Heartbeat for each Server
  * Hand in hand with this, a mechanic for allowing players to "refresh" and live-update the refreshed listing of servers
 * Timeouts when connections fail
-* Modularize out the shared/boilerplate-feeling parts of the clients
- * Server stuff can maybe be such that we call a function of GateKeeperClient to get a server
-* Disconnect the events related to GK connection from the UI updates
- * Allow convenience methods for creating a jQuery element for the list of servers, but don't append it to body automatically
 * Reject clients if the server is "at capacity"
  * Figure out if this happens when the client authenticates or joins
  * It should probably be the case that the server only allows N authenticated users, and >N connections mid-authentication as long as <=N authenticate and successfully join